Filmmaker Services Manager

 Internships are available in the following departments:

 Please note this is not a production internship.
-All work is done in our Manhattan office.
+All work is done remotely or in our Manhattan office.

 Qualifications & Time Commitment